esitarski/RaceDB/Install-Readme.txt

 ***********************************************************************
 Step 7:  Set your time zone.

-cd to the RaceDB directory.
+Ensure you are cd'd to the RaceDB directory (see above).
 In your cmd/terminal entry:

     python set_timezone.py